 The Free to Drive coalition has developed print, digital and video resources for advocates and policymakers who are interested in taking on the issue of driver’s license suspension for unpaid fines and fees.
 Browse the materials to below to learn why debt-based license suspensions are a cruel form of punishment that disproportionately effects people living in poverty — and how you can help end this practice for good.

 Fact sheets, bill summaries, and letters of support.
-Download, print and share.
+Download, print and share on social.

 Explainer videos for policymakers, advocates and impacted individuals — what happens when you can’t afford to pay your fines and fees?

 40 states and the District of Columbia still suspend, revoke or refuse to renew driver’s licenses for unpaid traffic, toll, misdemeanor and felony fines and fees, resulting in more than 11 million debt-related suspensions nationwide.
 These suspensions not only prevent people from earning the money they need to pay their “court debt,” but also undercut their ability to support themselves, their families and the community.